Saffrontea/Saffrontea/README.md

 - Student(Tokyo)
 - Interested in Rust at now!
-- I have experience using Linux for 9 years(Ubutnu 12.04~).
+- Have experience using Linux for 9 years(Ubutnu 12.04~).

 ## Env